José Bové: Early life

 José Bové was born in Talence, near Bordeaux, but was raised in many different places.
 As a child he lived both inside and outside France, including the United States.
 Bové speaks English fluently, as his parents moved with him to Berkeley, California when he was three.
 They were invited to be researchers at the University of California, Berkeley.

 After they returned to France, they lived in Paris.
 Bové attended a Jesuit secondary school near Paris (from which he was expelled for being "faithless").
 While at university, he associated with anarchists and pacifists.
 When asked to serve in the army, he refused as a conscientious objector.
-While waiting for his court appeal, he went into hiding and worked in a farm.
+While waiting for his court appeal, he went into hiding and worked as a shepherd in the mountains.

 Anti-military activist

 In 1976, Bové joined the Fight for the Larzac, a movement protesting the proposed expansion of a military camp on the Larzac plateau.
 It would have displaced regional sheep farmers and changed the ecology of the area.
 He joined a band of peasants occupying the threatened territory and illegally building a sheep barn.
 The protest eventually succeeded, and the government cancelled the military plan.
 As a result of that experience, Bové became a sheep farmer there, producing Roquefort cheese.